Victoria Stanley Tsui

 My trajectory has always been research; whether handling hominin specimens, scanning fossil vertebrates, researching dolphin cognition or sequencing malarial resistance genes.
 Yet despite the joy of trawling through hundreds of academic papers and drinking copious amounts of coffee, I have forged another path which allows me to use my research skills in a way that is engaging and accessible.

 Aside from these endeavours, I enjoy eating vegan food, doing some art, and living out of a backpack.
-If you want to know more you can find me on most social media sites, or just keep your distance by scrolling through my portfolio on the side (desktop browser only sadly).
-Alternatively, drop me an e-mail.
+If you want to know more you can find me on most social media sites.